internetstandards/Internet.nl/documentation/Docker-deployment.md

 Site wide HTTP Basic Authentication is enabled with the `AUTH_ALL_URLS` variable.

+After changing `AUTH_ALL_URLS` run the following to apply changes to the webserver:

+    env -i /opt/Internet.nl/docker/compose.sh up --wait --no-build

 To manage users, call the `/opt/Internet.nl/docker/user_manage.sh` script.
 This takes two arguments: an operation and a username.
 The operation can be `add_update` to add or update a user's password, `delete` to delete a user, and `verify` to verify a user's existence and password.
 Passwords are entered interactively.